commercetools/commercetools-sync-java/README.md

 More at https://commercetools.github.io/commercetools-sync-java

-Java Library used to import and/or sync (taking care of changes) data into one or more commercetools projects from external sources such as CSV, XML, JSON, etc.. or even from an already existing commercetools project.
+Java jibrary for importing and syncing (taking care of changes) data into one or more commercetools projects from external data files (CSV, XML, JSON) or from another commercetools project.

-Currently this library supports synchronising the following entities in commercetools
+The library supports synchronising the following entities in commercetools

  - [Categories](/docs/usage/CATEGORY_SYNC.md)
  - [Products](/docs/usage/PRODUCT_SYNC.md)